CodingApps/MemeMeV1/README.md

 ## Intro

-This project allows you to select an image from your album, add text to it and save it as meme.
+This project allows you to select an image from your album, add text to it and save it as a meme.

 <p align="center">
   <img alt="onthemap" title="onthemap" src="screenshots/mmv1.gif" width=300>